 Composting is a great way of getting rid of everyday waste in the household while being eco-friendly.
 This sustainable form of waste disposal is growing in popularity and can benefit the environment and your household too.
-It may seem like a complicated task, but these easy-to-follow waste disposal tips will show you how to form compost and then use it for your own garden.
+It may seem like a complicated task, but these easy-to-follow tips for composting will show you how to form compost how to create a compost bin and then use it for your own garden.

 Before you get started, you need to inform yourself about what types of composting exists and what exactly you should compost.
 There are three best known composting systems that you can choose from- the compost bin, worm farm, and bokashi bin.
 Once you know which one you're going to use, you can add a few more things to your compost.

 These three systems have some slight differences but when it comes to additions, it all comes down to pretty much the same type of waste.
 For instance, waste such as vegetable peelings, fruit waste, tea bags, and grass cuttings are generally acceptable because they are able to break down quickly and provide nutritional ingredients such as nitrogen and moisture.
 You could also include cardboard egg cartons, paper, and fallen leaves.
-On the other hand, some things you should avoid using in composting are meat, dairy products, diseased plants, etc.
+On the other hand, some things you should avoid using in your compost bin are meat, dairy products, diseased plants, etc. All three systems will help you with your smart disposal and are tips for composting that you'll want to remember.

 Composting can pretty much be done anywhere.
 You can choose to compost either somewhere inside the house, such as in your kitchen, on the balcony, terrace or roof, or you can choose a spot somewhere in the backyard.
 If you are lucky enough to live in a house with a huge backyard, definitely use that opportunity.

-The best option would be to find a spot which is on a level and well-drained.
+The best option for smart disposal would be to find a spot which is on a level and well-drained.
 This way you will ensure that any excess water is going to drain away easily.
+Break up a section of concrete if necessary.
 This way will also help worms get in and out which is very important because their main job is to break down the content of the bin.

-The next thing you should keep in mind is how to segregate your waste.
-It is very important to separate the things you will be putting in your bin.
+One of the tips for composting you should keep in mind to continue your smart disposal, is how to segregate your waste.
+It is very important to separate the things you will be putting in your compost bin.
 Besides, it's going to make a job of composting a lot easier.
 For instance, you can start by separating your edible waste such as vegetable peels, fruit peels, and leftover cooked food in one container.
 Then, use another container and fill it with dry waste like packaging material, dried leaves, grass, sawdust, newspaper chunks, and so on.

-This way the that you're preparing will be more organized and ready to be used once the time comes to start with the composting process.
+This way the waste that you're preparing will be more organized and ready to be used once the time comes to start with the composting process.
+Separating these foods will help on your smart disposal journey.
 Lastly, don't forget to close both containers in order to avoid the infiltration of flies, bugs, and worms.

-Now that you've successfully segregated the waste, you can move on to the next step; constructing the composting bin.
+Now that you've successfully segregated the waste, you can move on to the next tip for composting: constructing the compost bin.
 It's not as complicated as it may sound.
 The first step is to select any type of container.
 You can choose anything from a bucket to a regular dustbin or a garden pot of any size and shape.
 Then, drill approximately 4-5 holes at different levels of the container in order to let some air in.
 This is a crucial step.
-Lastly, to avoid any spills try placing a newspaper or any kind of tray beneath the container, and it will do the job just find. also, layer the bottom of your container with some organic soil and your container is ready.
+Lastly, to avoid any spills try placing a newspaper or any kind of tray beneath the container, and it will do the job just find.
+Also, layer the bottom of your container with some organic soil and your container is ready.
+These smart disposal tips will get your compost bin ready in no time.

 Once the compost becomes completely dry, crumbly and brown, it is ready to be used for your garden.
 This is the part where you should add around 4 to 6 inches of the compost you made to your flower beds and pots when the planting season begins.
 Some gardeners might even leave their fully formed compost in water for several days to steep.